 Packable lanterns are great to have at night inside your tent.
 They pack up light and are a great addition to any hiking gift.
 The ones that are solar powered are ideal.

 I know hiking food probably isn’t the most exciting gift (kinda like socks), BUT hiking food is expensive and is surely appreciated as a gift.

 Mountain House makes high-quality, freeze-dried meals that actually taste good.
 You just add water and you’ll have a quick hot mail for the trail.

-They also come in great in a backpacking emergency situation, making them a hiking must have.
+They also come in great in a backpacking emergency situation.
 A few bags of this could save a life!

 Camping Kitchen Supply Gifts

 This is the latest burner from MSR who has been designing these burners for ages, and the Deluxe is their best one yet.
 It’s not the lightest burner on the market, but at only three ounces, it’s pretty close.
 It’s a significant update to the old RocketPocket 2 with new recessed burner holes, regulator, a piezoelectric lighter, and pot supports.
 The result is a burner that is easier to light, burns consistently, and handles wind very well that feels nothing like its predecessor.